John Marsh (pioneer): Life in California

 Marsh acquired tens of thousands of head of cattle for his rancho and lived the life of a wealthy ranchero.
 He was known to pay very low wages to his workers, and many were said to hate him.
-In 1841, when the first American emigrant party, the Bartleson-Bidwell Party, reached California from Missouri, Marsh invited them to be his guests.
+In 1841, when the first American emigrant party, the Bartleson-Bidwell Party, reached California from Missouri.
+There were 32 men and one woman and her baby.
+Marsh invited them to be his guests.
 The California Trail thus terminated in Brentwood.

 After entertaining members of the Bartleson-Bidwell Party, Marsh was said to invite them to slaughter one of his steers for breakfast the next morning.
 The next day, however, he found that the party had also slaughtered his best work oxen, which comprised a highly valuable commodity and were critical to ranch operations.
 Although it was likely a mistake, Marsh was angry and bitter toward the party.
 Later there were further disagreements between them.
 John Bidwell reportedly said that "John Marsh is the meanest man I ever met."
 Among the Bartleson-Bidwell Party was Nancy Kelsey, known as the first woman to cross the Sierras to reach California.
 She later became known as the "Betsy Ross of California" after she created the state's first flag.

 As early as 1837, Marsh worried about being able to retain ownership of the great rancho.
 Americans and some other foreigners considered the Mexican courts in California to be corrupt and unpredictable in their rulings on such cases.
 In addition, there was evidence of competition by the Russians, French and English, who were independently preparing to seize the province.
 Marsh was determined to have the territory become part of the United States to protect his holdings.
 He felt the best method to achieve that was to encourage emigration by Americans to California, and in this way repeat the history of Texas as a takeover by more numerous Americans.